New Jersey Route 413

 Route 413 is a 0.76 mi state highway located entirely in the City of Burlington, New Jersey, United States.
 It is an eastward extension into New Jersey of the longer Pennsylvania Route 413 (PA 413).
-The western terminus is in the middle of the Burlington–Bristol Bridge crossing of the Delaware River at the New Jersey–Pennsylvania state border; the eastern terminus is at an intersection with U.S. Route 130 (US 130) and County Route 543 (CR 543).
+The western terminus is in the middle of the Burlington–Bristol Bridge crossing of the Delaware River at the New Jersey–Pennsylvania state border; the eastern terminus is at an intersection with U.S. Route 130 (US 130)/County Route 543 (CR 543).
 Prior to the 1953 renumbering, Route 413 was Route S25, a prefixed spur of Route 25.

 Route description

 Route 413 begins at the state line, midway along the vertical-lift Burlington–Bristol Bridge, as a continuation of PA 413.
 As the road descends from the bridge, a toll booth spans the width of the road though a toll is only collected for westbound traffic.
 The highway heads eastward, heading along Keim Boulevard, and becomes maintained by Burlington County.
 For eastbound traffic, a right-in/right-out intersection with Veterans Drive is present while for westbound traffic, an exit for Reed Street is located before the toll booths.
-East of here, an oblong traffic circle, bisected by a grade crossing of NJ Transit's River Line light rail, is found and has intersections with West Broad Street.
+East of here, an oblong traffic circle, bisected by a grade crossing of NJ Transit's River Line light rail east of the Burlington South station, is found and has intersections with West Broad Street.

 East of here, Route 413 continues as a divided highway with one lane in each direction passing through an area of commercial businesses.
 The road comes to another oblong traffic circle, with intersections at Oakland Avenue, Washington Avenue, and Lincoln Avenue.
 One house and two businesses are located along the eastern edge of the circle.
 East of this circle, Route 413 ends at a complex intersection with US 130 (on which CR 543 runs concurrently), Taylor Avenue, Salem Road, and Mott Avenue.